HackYourFuture/Project/README.md

 ##Alpha Version

 git commit and git push every day!
-This week, you’ll work towards presenting an alpha version of your project.
+<br>This week, you’ll work towards presenting an alpha version of your project.

 Creating an alpha version of your project:
-• Make sure that you have all your data ready this week,
+<br>• Make sure that you have all your data ready this week,
 <br>• and that there is basic interaction,
 <br>• core functionality is mostly implemented (but probably buggy!).